gabebw/dotfiles/um/pages/shell/jq.md

 return the parent if it passed the test:

     jq '. as $parent | select(.. | .year? == "2019") | $parent'

-## FIND DATA THAT PASSES A TEST

-Find an arbitrarily-nested object with a couple of attributes, and find the item that passes.
-For example, imagine you have an array of objects and want to find each one's `date` object that has a year of `2019`:

-    jq '.. | select(.. | .year? == "2019")

 ## FILTER BY STRING MATCH